bondeanikets/Automatic-Trivia-Fact-Extraction-from-Wikipedia/README.md

 You can either run it from terminal, just type the following command: $ python batchRun.py The above command will automatically start running online for the entities in the topEntityList.txt and generate the output in the outputCache folder for each entity

 Alternativly you can run the web app for already cached entities from the data link given above.
-Download the outputCache folder and run the following command $ python app.py Open the web on localhost at given port, and then just type any entity from the toEntityList.txt and get ranked trivia facts
+Download the outputCache folder and run the following command $ python app.py Open the web on localhost at given port, and then just type any entity from the toEntityList.txt and get ranked trivia facts.
+You can also play Triviathon- Game on this website.

 ### Technology stack used
 Backend: Backend is powered by python.
 All the algorithms are written in python.
 Full Stack Framework: It is Flask powered framework with python, css, html and javascript. (http://flask.pocoo.org/)